uranusjr/molt/README.md

 ### Other project management tools

-`molt install` from `Pipfile.lock` or `poetry.lock` is supported (behaviour is undetermined if both are found) by converting them to `molt.lock.json`, and install from that.
+`molt install` from `Pipfile.lock`, `poetry.lock`, or `requirements.txt` is
+supported.
+The former two have precedence over `requirements.txt`; behaviour is undetermined if both are found.
+This is done by converting them to `molt.lock.json`, and install from that.

-Tip: The auto-generated molt lock file can be ignored locally by adding it to the project’s `.git/info/exclude`, so you can use Molt to develop Pipenv or Poetry projects without converting wholesale.
+Tip: The auto-generated `molt.lock.json` can be ignored locally by adding it to the project’s `.git/info/exclude`, so you can use Molt to develop Pipenv or Poetry projects without converting wholesale.

-Note that locking into `Pipfile.lock` and `poetry.lock` is not supported.
-You’ll need to use those tools to generate a new lock file.
+Locking into those files is not supported.
+You’ll need to use the respective tool to generate a new lock file.

-Molt will try to warn you if it finds you’re running Molt commands (other than `init`, `install`, and `run`) in a Pipenv or Poetry project:

-* If a `Pipfile` is found.
-* If a `pyproject.toml` is found containing `[tool.poetry]` fields.